 - Givey.com Encourages individuals to share a photo, video or any link that will inspire others and give to charity.
 Projects and community groups as well as charities.

 - Global Giving “Projects on GlobalGiving.co.uk are screened to ensure they meet a genuine charitable purpose, in areas such as education, health, economic development and the environment.”

 - GoFundMe launched in the UK in 2017.
 From 2018, 5% donor charge dropped in favour of “voluntary tips”.

 - Golden Giving Only charges card transaction fees, through support by various philanthropic partners.

 - iRaiser Based in Paris (suggested by Shelter Scotland’s digital manager in an article Oct.
 2014).

 - JustGiving The most well-known online platform for individual charity fundraising.
 There is an annual membership charge, unless you sign up for the Basic account.
 They also have a crowdfunding facility.
 Possibly also a ‘white label’ version for use within a charity’s own web page.

-- Make a Donation No commission charges due to support from businesses.
+- Make a Donation, now part of Golden Giving No commission charges due to support from businesses.

-- Makerble Launched autumn 2014, focuses on projects and showing the change donors can make.
+- Makerble More about tracking impact of projects to show the change donors can make.